PPushkarev/PortfolioEng/README.md

 - Can catch main HTML bugs and API requests/responses problems

 Python
 - Know main syntax of Python
 - Using  frameworks such Selenium, and Python Pytest
 - Use Page Object  pattern for testing

+BDD Cucumber framework
+- Can use BDD for autotesting
+- Can create BDD Cucmber POM framework for GUI testing

 Mind maps & diagrams